 Here are some tips, old and new, to help you improve the UX of your eCommerce site in 2019:

 With the low attention spans and the high expectations of online shoppers, an eCommerce site only has a matter of seconds to make a good impression.
-It has been found that 38% of people will leave a site if its content and/or layout is unsightly1, and therefore, streamlining the navigation of a site, keeping the content engaging yet professional and uncluttered, using high quality images and graphics, and including company information all play significant roles in garnering the essential trust and approval of customers needed to convert site visits into sales.
+It has been found that 38% of people will leave a site if its content and/or layout is unsightly1, and therefore, streamlining the navigation of a site, keeping the content engaging yet professional and uncluttered, using high-quality images and graphics, and including company information all play significant roles in garnering the essential trust and approval of customers needed to convert site visits into sales.
+Conversion rate optimisation is an ideal way to uncover any areas putting the brakes on users converting.

 For mobile eCommerce (or mCommerce), tab-based navigation is currently a popular way for web designers to easily direct site visitors to where they need to be and keep pages organised.
 This approach also avoids the suppression of information that can come about with the hamburger style as the information held within the hamburger structure remains unknown unless clicked, whereas tabs are more indicative of the information you will be granted when clicked, and therefore the click rates within tab-based sites tend to be higher.